 It's a song about heaven based on Revelation 21:4.
-One of the verses has a phrase which says, "no more death, no more pain for the redeemed of the Lord."
+One of the verses has a phrase that says, "no more death, no more pain for the redeemed of the Lord."
 In fact, it's from this phrase that the song gets its title.

 God will "dwell" (in all the fullness of that word) among His people, having restored to us all the original glories and privileges of His life with man.
-We will be a part of the endless reign of Christ in a state of absolute justice, purity and bliss.
+We will enjoy the endless reign of Christ in a state of absolute justice, purity, and bliss.